audiohook pixel

 3. How do heavy metals get into baby food in the first place?

 JB: The reality is that heavy metals are naturally occurring in the earth's crust.
 Back in grade school, when you saw the Periodic Table of Elements up on the wall, Arsenic, Cadmium, Lead, and Mercury, were right up there next to Oxygen and Hydrogen.
-However, because of human causes like mining, fracking, industrial agriculture, and the use of wastewater for irrigation, in the form of pollution, heavy metals can contaminate and become concentrated in certain soils and the water.
-Then, depending on a plant’s biochemistry, it can uptake these contaminants from the water and the soils.
+However, because of human causes like mining, fracking, industrial agriculture, and the use of wastewater for irrigation, heavy metals can contaminate and become concentrated in certain soils and the water.
+Depending on a plant’s biochemistry, it can uptake these contaminants from the water and the soils.
 In the absence of federal regulations requiring brands to pay attention to heavy metal contamination, the onus is on brands to proactively and voluntarily think about [product] safety differently, for both my family and yours.

 4. Are organic baby foods safer in terms of contamination?